mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 belief system or who respects it.

-TRAVELLER

 ##### TRUTHER

 CAREER PROGRESS

 SURVIVAL ADVANCEMENT

 Truther FOL 4+ N/A

 Qualification: None.
 Anyone of any background can be a truther.

 MUSTERING OUT BENEFITS

 Minor Following: The truther has gained a small but avid audience, who devour his vidcasts and loudly repeat his assertions.
 A Minor Following provides one Contact and in addition adds D3 to the truther’s FOL.

 Major Following: The truther has established a following who lap up whatever nonsense he spouts, no matter how outrageous.
 A Major Following provides an Ally and adds 1D+1 to the Truther’s FOL.

 Patronage: The truther has won the patronage of a body or individual.
 This comes with a Cr10000 per year stipend, although